truenas/documentation/content/UIReference/System/Certificates.md

 {{< toc >}}

 {{< hint type=important >}}
 After you create or import a new certificate, bind it to the relevant service.
-For HTTPS binding, Go to **System > General** and select the certificate you want to bind in the **GUI SSL Certificate** field.
-For other services, such as SMB for FTP, bind the certificate within the **Services** screen.
-Here, select the service you want to bind with and select your certificate within the **Configure** page for the aligned service.
+For HTTPS binding, go to **System > General** and select the certificate you want to bind in the **GUI SSL Certificate** field.

+For other services, such as SMB or FTP, bind the certificate within the **Services** screen.
+Click the **Configure** button next to the service you want to bind to, then select the certificate within the **Certificate** field.
 {{< /hint >}}

 ![CAInternalIntermediate](/images/CORE/13.0/CAInternalIntermediate.png "CA Internal and Intermediate")